Hormones

 Practical approaches while you're tracking

-Iron-rich food in the week before and during your period.
-If heavy bleeding is part of your cycle, prioritising dietary iron in the premenstrual and menstrual phase — and pairing it with vitamin C to improve absorption while avoiding tea or coffee alongside iron-rich meals — can help support levels.
-This isn't a substitute for clinical investigation if iron deficiency is suspected, but it's low-risk and worth trying.
+Support iron levels through the bleed.
+If heavy periods are part of your pattern, prioritising iron-rich foods in the premenstrual and menstrual phases - paired with vitamin C to improve absorption, and avoiding tea or coffee with iron-rich meals - reduces the ongoing pressure on iron stores.
+This isn't a substitute for clinical testing if iron deficiency is suspected, but it's low-risk and may reduce the severity of fatigue in subsequent cycles.

 Free guide